*Updated November 26, 2019

 The device is preloaded with close to 100 refrigerant types, so you will be hard-pressed to find yourself with an unfamiliar system in the field.
 Other notable device features include a full-color display, pressure/temperature chart reference screen, real-time pressure data, a full scale vacuum sensor, and the ability to track and export your logged time easily.

-The device has a 14-hour battery life and is updated frequently with new software enhancements with a focus on making the system as user-friendly as possible.
+The device is updated frequently with new software enhancements with a focus on making the system as user-friendly as possible.

 Find Your Competitive Edge